 Those who have REITs included in their investments may diversify REIT types and may choose both domestic and international REITs.
 REITs give you plenty of options.

 So, to simplify, the choice between a REIT and individual property investment is purely a matter of personal choice.
 You have to know, and accept, your limitations of time, budget, energy, tolerance for risk, and even tolerance for many different kinds of people’s personality types when you deal in rentals and tenants.
 Know yourself, and know what you may be getting into upfront, no matter which choice you make.

-Here two informative podcasts to help guide you through your REIT vs. individual real estate purchase decision-making process, including a very important discussion about outright property purchases and the potential risk of winding up with a property that’s worth less than what you invested if housing values or the market tank:
+Here two informative podcasts to help guide you through your REIT vs. individual real estate purchase decision-making process.
+This includes a very important discussion about outright property purchases and the potential risk of winding up with a property that’s worth less than what you invested if housing values or the market tank.